Reaktor (company)

 Reaktor is a technology company, specialised in design, development and strategy of digital services and products.

 Founded in Finland in 2000, Reaktor has offices in New York, Amsterdam, Helsinki, Stockholm, and Tokyo.
 Reaktor employs 700 people.
 In 2023, its revenue amounted to 120 million euros, approximately $130M.
 Reaktor Group's CEO is Pekka Horo.

 Reaktor builds digital products for clients including Finnair, Finavia, HBO, Adidas, Nasdaq, and Varian Medical Systems.
 Its work has been awarded and recognized by the Red Dot awards, Webby Awards, Emmy Awards, and German Design Council, among others.

 In 2019, Reaktor was named as one of the World's Most Innovative Companies by the American business journal Fast Company.

 Reaktor is known from being the creator of Elements of AI massive open online course (MOOC) with the University of Helsinki.
 The online course about artificial intelligence has been taken to over half a million participants worldwide.

+Reaktor officially listed on the main regulated market of Nasdaq Helsinki on June 18, 2026, trading under the ticker symbol REAKTOR.